stormzyidk/StormFN-ConsoleApp/README.md

 # StormFN ConsoleApp
- StormFN ConsoleApp by Stormzy, skid = not cool
+ StormFN ConsoleApp by stormzy, skid = not cool, thx to Ender for helping on the launcher